Luann Ridgeway: Biography

 Ridgeway was born and raised in Moberly, Missouri.
 She attended William Woods University and Westminster College, Missouri.
 Ridgeway received the prestigious Presidential Scholars Award while attending Williams Woods University.
 She received a BA degree with Magna Cum Laude honors at William Woods University with a double major in political science and history.
 She received her JD degree at University of Missouri-Kansas City, and also studied at American University and Oxford University.

 Ridgeway is an active participant in Bible-based ministries.
 She served as a Baptist Home Missionary to New Harvest Church (near St. Joseph, Missouri) for several years before returning as a pianist to her home church (Mount Zion Baptist Church, Edgerton, Missouri).
 She is currently affiliated with another congregation in the greater Kansas City area.
 She is a current or former member of the Missouri Farm Bureau, the Kiwanis Club (past president), the Rotary Club, the Chamber of Commerce, the Missouri Bar Association, the Clay County Bar Association, the Missouri Baptist Theological Seminary Board of Regents and the William Woods University Board of Trustees.

 Ridgeway resides in rural Clay County, near Smithville, Missouri.
 She operated her own general-practice law firm in Smithville for several years before entering public service.
 She married Dr. Richard Ridgeway in 1984.
 In 2020, they celebrated their 36th anniversary.
 In 2021, she returned to private life.

 Political career

 Ridgeway was first elected to the Missouri House of Representatives in 1992, and served there until 2002.
 While in the House, she served on the House Judiciary Committee and was Ranking Member of that committee from 1995-2002.

 While serving in the Missouri House in 1994, Ridgeway was selected as a delegate to the American Council Of Young Political Leaders (ACYPL).
-She was sent to represent Missouri and the U.S. to Russia and the Ukraine.
+She was sent to represent Missouri and the U.S. to Russia and Ukraine.
 The purpose of the delegation was to open further dialogue between political leaders in the U.S. and countries formerly a part of the recently dismantled Soviet Union.